cosmos/ibc-go/docs/ibc/proto-docs.md

 ### State
 State defines if a channel is in one of the following states:
-CLOSED, INIT, TRYOPEN, OPEN, UPGRADE_INIT, UPGRADE_TRY or UNINITIALIZED.
+CLOSED, INIT, TRYOPEN, OPEN, UPGRADEINIT, UPGRADETRY or UNINITIALIZED.

 | Name | Number | Description |
 | ---- | ------ | ----------- |